adriennelin/sugarfix/README.md

 ![sugarfix logo](https://res.cloudinary.com/adrienne/image/upload/b_rgb:d32323,c_scale,w_140/v1505933816/logo-white_blfc6f.png)

-SugarFix is a dessert-themed full-stack web application inspired by Yelp.
+SugarFix is a dessert-themed, full-stack web application inspired by Yelp.
 Users can browse local dessert spots, read user generated reviews, and add their own reviews.

 Get your SugarFix! - Live [demo](https://sugarfix-yelp-clone.herokuapp.com/#/).

-### Features
+## Features
 * Browse and search for businesses by location
 * Filter results with using the current view in Google Maps.
 * Obtain business information such as address, phone, hours, website, menu, and health score.
 * Read user-generated reviews and photos.
 * Create reviews and add photos.

-### Technologies
+## Technologies
 * Ruby on Rails backend
 * React Redux frontend
 * Google Maps Api
+---

-### Google Maps Real-time Search
+## Google Maps Real-time Search

 SugarFix is focused on bringing local businesses to users.
 One of the key features is an interactive map that displays the search results visually.
 The map allows the user to filter businesses based on what is currently shown inside the map frame.

 ![google maps full view](https://res.cloudinary.com/adrienne/image/upload/c_scale,w_425/v1506716526/Google_maps_full_wdnlez.png)  ![google maps zoomed](https://res.cloudinary.com/adrienne/image/upload/c_scale,w_425/v1506716809/Google_maps_zoomed_swsn4y.png)

-### Content Rich Business View
+## Content Rich Business View

 Users can find all relevant business information directly on the SugarFix business pages.
 Useful data such as hours are dynamically rendered depending on availability.
 For example, if a location is closed that day, the clock icon turns red instead of green.